 Leaves Obscuring the Trail

 Last week, a clearly defined trail through the woods may now be hidden beneath a golden carpet of fallen leaves.
 Unless the trail is well signed, you might find yourself late for dinner if you become disoriented.
 Make sure that you bring along a navigation aid (I think a traditional map and compass is the best) and the knowledge to use it.

 Those leaves may not only obscure your intended route.
 They might also be hiding holes or unsafe footing waiting to trip your horse.
 Be aware and be careful.

 Hunting Seasons are at their Peak

 Fall is not only ushered in with leaves of golden hues but also jackets of blaze orange.
 Autumn and Fall are the prime hunting season in most of the US.
 With hunting season comes the need to be more alert and informed.
-Know which trails are in hunting areas and also know which riding are closed to hunting.
-Regardless of whether hunting is allowed or not it’s a very good idea to be seen so brush the dust off the orange and wear it.
+Know which trails are in hunting areas and also know which riding areas are closed to hunting.
+Regardless of whether hunting is allowed or not, it’s a good idea to be visible, so brush the dust off the orange and wear it.

 You can find hundreds more trail riding and horse camping tips in the soon-to-be-released book “ABCs of Trail Riding and Horse Camping.”
 Find it at www.TrailMeister.com along with more information on hundreds of trail riding and horse camping areas in California, including accurate driving directions, pictures, GPS tracks, and more.